 The outstanding shares of common stock are legally issued, fully paid and nonassessable.
 The common stock does not have any preemptive, subscription or conversion rights.
-Additional shares of authorized common stock may be issued, as authorized by our board of directors from time to time, without stockholder approval, except as may be required by applicable stock exchange requirements.
+Additional shares of authorized

 PREFERRED STOCK

 As of the date of this prospectus, no shares of preferred stock are outstanding.
 Our board of directors may authorize the issuance of preferred stock in one or more series and may determine, for the series, the designations, powers, preferences and rights of such series, and the qualifications, limitations and restrictions of the series, including: